-Capital Expenditure Expenditure on the acquisition or creation of a fixed asset, or expenditure which adds to and does not merely maintain the value of an existing asset.
+Capital Expenditure Expenditure on the acquisition or creation of a fixed asset, or expenditure which adds to and not merely maintains the value of an existing asset.

 Capital Receipts Proceeds from the sale of capital assets such as land and buildings.
 Such receipts can be used to repay debt or to finance new capital expenditure.